 Noteworthy CharacteristicsBourbon roses usually have fragrant blossoms borne in spring or early summer and often again in fall.
 They are sometimes grown as climbers up a wall, arch, or trellis.
-They are ideal for borders or hedges, and make excellent companions to herbaceous perennials.
+Ideal for borders or hedges, they make excellent companions to herbaceous perennials.

 CareGrow in fertile, moist, well-drained soil in full sun or partial shade.
-Provide good air circulation and remove fallen leaves to help prevent disease.
-When dormant, prune lightly or back by up to 1/3, reducing side shoots by 1/2 to 1/3.
+Provide good air circulation, and remove fallen leaves to help prevent disease.
+When dormant, prune lightly or back by up to one-third, reducing side shoots by one-half to one-third.
 To renovate, prune one in four or five shoots from the base.

 PropagationTake softwood cuttings when bloom initiates in spring to summer; take hardwood cuttings in fall.

 ProblemsAphids, leafhoppers, spider mites, scale, caterpillars, sawfly larvae, cane borers, Japanese beetles, rose stem girders, rose midges, rose slugs, rose chafers, leaf-cutting bees, black spot, rust, powdery mildew, crown gall, canker, dieback, downy mildew, viruses

 - Plant Height : 3 to 6 feet

 - Plant Width : 3 to 6 feet

 - Light : Full Sun to Partial Shade